Skip to content

 Poor digestion and nutrient absorption; heartburn; bloating, cramps; weakening of the intestinal wall's barrier function; altered bowel function and changes in the number and composition of gut microbes (also known as dysbiosis), can all occur as a direct result of prolonged stress.
 An imbalance of beneficial and harmful bacteria can be helped by taking probiotic supplements, which is looked at later on in this article.

 Certain strains of probiotic bacteria have been specifically researched in gold standard clinical trials and shown to be effective at reducing symptoms of stress and anxiety.
 Strains such as Lactobacillus acidophilus Rosell-52 have shown benefits for both stress and bloating.
-Therefore, it is always worth doing a little research before starting a new supplement to ensure that you select one that is clinically proven to be effective for your own personal health requirements.
+Therefore, it is always worth doing a little research before starting a new supplement.
+It's important that you select one that is clinically proven to be effective for your own personal health requirements, whether that is probiotics for bloating, stress or something else.

 Health professionals can learn more about the research into L. acidophilus Rosell-52 over at the Probiotics Database: